-Accounting is a major source of information vital for success of business.
+Financial accounting is a major source of information for success of business.
+Most important aspect of financial accounting system is referred to as recognition, it’s the decision about when to record revenue and expense transactions.
 We have two type of accounting used to record transactions, cash and accrual.

 In this article, we will be discussing both cash and accrual basis of accounting to understand which one is better